sybrew/The-SEO-Framework-Extension-Manager/readme.txt

 = Do I need to activate all extensions? =
 No. The extensions are tailored for very specific types of websites.
 Incorrect usage of certain extensions could even harm your website's SERP rankings.
-Each extension will include carefully crafted documentation soon.
+Each extension has included carefully crafted documentation, which are linked on the extensions activation page.

 = Do I need to register an account? =
 Not at all!
 This extension manager provides up to date free extensions, without requiring an API connection.